 I’m not a great fan of typing services.
 Offering to work with a client, following up conclusions, looking at deeper personality structures and exploring together, yes, sure.
 That is working from “you” into “type” — not the other way around.
-On way, you get to know both yourself and the model better.
-And if you don’t probe deeply enough into the model to actually find your type, having someone put a label on you won’t be that helpful.
+In the process, you get to know both yourself and the Enneagram model better.
+If you don’t probe deeply enough into either to actually find your type, having someone put a label on you won’t be that helpful anyway.

 My typing story — a quick three-parter